 Pros

-• Auto-sync is available (paid)
+• Auto-sync available (paid)

 • Supports many services